leanprover/theorem_proving_in_lean4/tactics.rst

       p (y + 0 + x) ∧ p (z * x) :=
     by { simp at *, split; assumption }

 For operations that are commutative and associative, like addition on the natural numbers, the simplifier uses these two facts to rewrite an expression, as well as *left commutativity*.
-In the case of additition the latter is expressed as follows: ``x + (y + z) = y + (x + z)``.
+In the case of addition the latter is expressed as follows: ``x + (y + z) = y + (x + z)``.
 It may seem that commutativity and left-commutativity are problematic, in that repeated application of either causes looping.
 But the simplifier detects identities that permute their arguments, and uses a technique known as *ordered rewriting*.
 This means that that the system maintains an internal ordering of terms, and only applies the identity if doing so decreases the order.
 With the three identities mentioned above, this has the effect that all the parentheses in an expression are associated to the right, and the expressions are ordered in a canonical (though somewhat arbitrary) way.
 Two expressions that are equivalent up to associativity and commutativity are then rewritten to the same canonical form.

 .. code-block:: lean